IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 Set the JVM system properties `aws.accessKeyId` to define the access key and `aws.secretKey` to define the secret key.

-These properties may be set on start or programmatically and will be used by the `AmazonS3Client` when the default constructor is used.
+These properties may be set on start or programmatically and be used by the `AmazonS3Client` when the default constructor is used.

-**Example - Set system properties then open an S3 connection using those properties**
+**Example - Set system properties then open an S3 connection by using those properties**

 ```java
 System.setProperty("aws.accessKeyId", "lDrDjH0D45hQivu6FNlwQ");